StavLobel/whats-the-chance-game/README.md

 ---

-> Built with ❤️ for Hebrew speakers and RTL-first UX!
+> Built with ❤️ by Stav Lobel!